How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Where to stay in Tainan

-There’s a surprising selection of quality hotels in Tainan.
-Start your search with a couple of these best places in stay in Tainan:
+We discovered a surprising selection of quality hotels in Tainan.
+Start your search with a couple of our favorite places to stay in Tainan:

-• Golden Tulip Glory Fine Hotel is a modern 4-star hotel that’s more delightful than its chuckle-worthy English name lets on.
-The rooms are clean, colourful, and spacious.
-The location, a quick walk from Tainan’s top attractions, is near perfect.
+We’re big fans of this modern 4-star hotel that’s far more delightful than its chuckle-worthy English name lets on.
+The rooms here are clean, colorful, and spacious.
+And the location, a quick walk from Tainan’s top attractions, is near perfect.

-• Silks Place Tainan is a glorious 4.5-star that slots in among Tainan’s top luxury hotels.
-Rooms feature a fusion of contemporary and classic Asian design.
-The hotel’s vibe is unlike another in the city.
-Taking a dip at the rooftop pool to combat Taiwan’s humidity is worth the reservation alone.
+A glorious 4.5-star that slots in among our favorite Tainan luxury hotels.
+We’re totally charmed by the rooms here, featuring a fusion of contemporary and classic Asian design.
+The hotel’s vibe is unlike any other we’ve found in the city.
+The chance to take a dip at the rooftop pool to combat Taiwan’s humidity is worth the reservation alone.

 Getting to Tainan